-$^3$ The requirement for a 50% false positive rate is given in the XXX and impacts the sizing model for the alert stream
+3The requirement for a 50% false positive rate is given in the OSS (when discussing Solar System Object requirements) and impacts the sizing model for the alert stream

-- Generate the positions of SSObjects that overlap a DiffExp given its observation time by propagating the SSObject orbit (see 8.25) - As described in 8.23.4 source association will be undertaken for all DIASources.
-Matching will be to DIAObjects, and the ephemerides of SSObjects.
-Positions for DIAObjects will be based on a a time windowed (default 30 day) average of the DIASources that make up the DIAObject.
-A linear motion model for parallax and proper motion will be applied to propagate the DIAObject to the time of the observation.
-A probabilistic association may need to account for one-to-many and many-to-one associations.
-In dense regions it may be necessary to generate joint associations across all DIAObjects (and associated DIASources) in the local vicinity of a DIASource to correct for mis-assignment from previous observations.
-This could include the pruning and reassignment of DIASources between DIAObjects.
-A baseline approach for nightly processing will be to select based on a maximum a posteriori estimate for the association. - DIASources will be positionally matched to the nearest 3 stars and 3 galaxies in the DRP Object database.
+- DIASources will be positionally matched to the nearest 3 stars and 3 galaxies in the DRP Object database.
 In its simplest case the search algorithm will be a tree-based nearest neighbor search (the default radius for association is not defined).
-The matched Objects will be persisted as a measure of local environment. - DIASources unassociated with a DIAObject will instantiate a new DIAObject. - The aggregate positions for the DIAObjects will be updated based on a rolling time window (default 30 days). - Proper motion and parallax of the DIAObject will be updated using a linear model as described in 8.22.
+The matched Objects will be persisted as a measure of local environment. - DIASources unassociated with a DIAObject will instantiate a new DIAObject. - The aggregate positions for the DIAObjects will be updated based on a rolling time window (default 30 days). - Proper motion and parallax of the DIAObject will be updated using a linear model as described in 6.22.